 Ranchlands – Recreation – Forests

-WHEN: April 4-5, 2017 (Tues-Wed)
+WHEN: April 2017

 WHERE: Dillon, Montana at University of Montana Western

-In the past we have met to talk about 4 of our 8 goals: wildlife connectivity, water conservation, sage land conservation, and wildfire threats to our communities and conservation of lands in the Wildland Urban interface to protect those communities.
+In the past we met to talk about 4 of our 8 goals: wildlife connectivity, water conservation, sage land conservation, and wildfire threats to our communities and conservation of lands in the Wildland Urban interface to protect those communities.